heffrey78/3d-navigation-website/README.md

 1. A description of the issue you're experiencing.
 2. Any error messages from the browser console.
 3. The browser and operating system you're using.
-4. Screenshots of the 3D scene and debug information, if possible.
+4. Screenshots of the 3D scene and terminal information, if possible.
-5. The contents of the debug information panel when the issue occurs.
+5. The contents of the terminal when the issue occurs.

 With this information, we can further diagnose and resolve any remaining issues.